will-afs/PYTDelivery/README.md

 And given the PDF of which extracting metadata is accessible through the client working directory, as "PDF_FILE.pdf" ;

-The service can be accessed by a client through HTTP requests as follows :
+The service can be accessed by a client through HTTP requests as follows.

-* Posting the PDF towards the service file system:
+Posting the PDF towards the service file system:

     curl http://127.0.0.1:5000/extract_pdf_metadata/ -d -o PDF_FILE.pdf

+*Note : the PDF file will be stored into the flaskapp/resources directory !*

-* Getting the PDF metadata after having sent it: curl http://127.0.0.1:5000/extract_pdf_metadata/?pdf_name=PDF_FILE.pdf
+Getting the PDF metadata after having sent it:

+    curl http://127.0.0.1:5000/extract_pdf_metadata/?pdf_name=PDF_FILE.pdf

 Running unit tests
 ------------------
 The tests are defined in tests.py files.